Agent Based Simulators for Epidemic Modelling: Simulating Larger Models Using Smaller Ones: Asymptotic Analysis

-\begin{assumption} There exists a random distribution ${\bf \bar{\mu}}_{0}(W) \in {\Re^+}^{(\eta+1)}$ that is independent of $N$ such that ${\bf \mu}^N_{0} \xrightarrow{P} {\bf \bar{\mu}}_{0}(W)$ as $N \rightarrow \infty$. \end{assumption}
+\begin{assumption} There exists a random distribution ${\bf \bar{\mu}}_{0}(W) \in {\mathbb{R}^+}^{(\eta+1)}$ that is independent of $N$ such that ${\bf \mu}^N_{0} \xrightarrow{P} {\bf \bar{\mu}}_{0}(W)$ as $N \rightarrow \infty$. \end{assumption}

-Observe that ${\bf \bar{\mu}}_{0}(W)$ above is path dependent in that it depends on the random variable $W$.
-The above assumption is seen to hold empirically.
-While, we do not have a proof for it (this appears to be a difficult and open problem), Corollary \ref{e_b_close_epsilon} below supports this assumption.
+Observe that ${\bf \bar{\mu}}_{0}(W)$ above is path dependent in that it depends on the random variable $W$ (Theorem \ref{theorem_extending_branching_process}).
+The above assumption is observed to hold empirically.
+While we do not have a formal proof for this assumption (this appears to be a difficult and open problem), Corollary \ref{e_b_close_epsilon} below supports this assumption.
 This corollary follows from Lemma \ref{bounding_diff_lemma_final}.

-\begin{corollary} For $\epsilon \in (0,1)$, $t=\log_\rho(\epsilon N)$ and for all ${\bf s}\in \mathcal S \setminus \mathcal U$,
+\begin{corollary} For $\epsilon \in (0,1)$, $t=\log_\rho(\epsilon N)$, and for all ${\bf s}\in \mathcal S \setminus \mathcal U$,

-for some constant $\tilde{e}>0$. \end{corollary}
+for some constant ${e}>0$. \end{corollary}